-Explanation: The Treasury and General Government Appropriations Act, 2000, Public Law 106-58, § 639, 113 Stat.
+Explanation: The Treasury and General Government Appropriations Act, 2000, Pub.
+L. No. 106-58, § 639, 113 Stat.
 430, 476 (1999), required that the Commission make electronic filing mandatory for political committees and other persons required to file with the Commission who, in a calendar year, have, or have reason to expect to have, total contributions or total expenditures exceeding a threshold amount set by the Commission (which is currently \$50,000).
 However, because Senate candidates file with the Secretary of the Senate, the mandatory electronic filing provisions do not apply to Senate candidates and their committees.
-The Commission notes that legislation to require Senate campaigns to file reports with the Federal Election Commission, rather than the Secretary of the Senate, has been referred out of committee and is pending before the Senate.
-See Senate Campaign Disclosure Parity Act, S. 375, 113th Cong.
-(2013).
-This legislation, if passed, would make those committees subject to mandatory electronic filing at the Federal Election Commission.